 - Deglaze the pan with the sherry and reduce until the pan is nearly dry.
 Add the stock and simmer for a minute or two to concentrate it.

-- Reduce the heat to low, then add the sour cream and dill.
+- Reduce the heat to low, then add the sour cream and dill and whisk in.
 Adjust the seasoning for salt and pepper as needed, you may also need to add a tablespoon or two of water to thin the sauce if it gets too thick.
 Serve immediately.